xenial-io/Xenial.Blog/_drafts/2019-07-28-t-is-for-testing-xaf-xpo-functional-tests-3.md

 Okay seams legit, but how can you actually to do that?

 There are several technologies available, depending on the platform.
 For the web, I did a lot of testing in the past, with [Selenium](http://seleniumhq.org).
 At my last job at [Ranorex](//www.ranorex.com/) we wrote a whole product around Selenium called [Webtestit](//www.ranorex.com/webtestit/)!
 (That's awesome by the way, check it out).
 From DevExpress there is [TestCafe](//www.devexpress.com/products/testcafestudio/) but I didn't had a chance to use it in a real world project yet.
+[Puppeteer](//github.com/GoogleChrome/puppeteer) is also an valuable tool (esp. for headless testing).

 For Windows-Desktop there are another load of options.
 There is [Ranorex Studio](//www.ranorex.com/why-ranorex/), [Coded-UI-Tests](//docs.microsoft.com/en-us/visualstudio/test/use-ui-automation-to-test-your-code?view=vs-2019) from Microsoft, [WinAppDriver](//github.com/microsoft/WinAppDriver) also from Microsoft, [Project Sikuli](http://doc.sikuli.org) and of course there is [EasyTest](//documentation.devexpress.com/eXpressAppFramework/113206/Concepts/Debugging-Testing-and-Error-Handling/Functional-Testing) from DevExpress.